Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 In order to understand what sets B2B apart from B2C, we need to consider who exactly it is we’re selling to.

 B2B sellers, by comparison, don’t follow the same linear path.
 That’s because B2B customers can span different industries and verticals, all having different needs and buying processes.
-A single medical supplies distributor can sell to labs, private clinics, or publicly funded hospitals.
+A single medical supplies distributor can also sell industrial supplies to labs, private clinics, or publicly funded hospitals.
 Similarly, a forklift parts manufacturer can sell to a B2C retailer and a distributor, who then sells to an equipment rental company.

-Differences between B2B and B2C
+Differences between business buyers and individual consumers

 More formal relationships